D4RKH0R1Z0N/blackout/README.md

 Edit the timeout variable for longer blackouts
 You can install pyinstaller and compile it to a .exe file and prank your friends

+Tested on Windows 11 (Works)
+Should Work On Any OS

+# Author : D4RKH0R1Z0N

 Please star my repo I worked till morning to afternoon working on this I am proud of this project because I wrote the code without anyones help

-# Author : D4RKH0R1Z0N